Free Quotes. Call Toll-Free

 False – the higher the sheen level (gloss level) of the paint the easier it is to clean.
 Flat sheen paint is usually the hardest to clean and usually the least durable.
 A rule of thumb is that the higher the sheen level, the more durable the paint.
 Also the more durable the paint, the easier it is to clean.
 However higher sheen level paint shows more imperfections while flat or matte sheen paint has soft finishes and hides imperfections.
 NOTE – some top brands make scrubbable kitchen and bath paints that come in flat and matte sheen levels.
 It’s always best to speak to your local paint retail rep if this is a concern.

-Choosing an exterior paint color for your house
+Choosing paint colors for your entire house can seem like a daunting...

 Need a painter now?